Mutapa Empire: Butwa invasion

-In the 17th century, a low ranking Mutapa prince broke away from the Empire, invading the neighboring kingdom of Butua.
-The leader of this Dynasty became known as Changamire Dombo.
+In the 17th century, a low ranking Mutapa prince broke away from the Empire, invading the neighboring Kingdom of Butua.
+The leader of this dynasty was known as Changamire Dombo (pronounced as Ɗömbö).
 A possible reason for the breakaway was Dombo's dissatisfaction with the levels of Portuguese interference in the Mwenemutapa Empire's governance.

-By the late 17th century, Changamire Dombo was actively challenging Mutapa.
+By the late 17th century, Changamire Domborakonachingwango was actively challenging Mutapa.
 In 1684 his forces encountered and decisively defeated those of Mwenemutapa Kamharapasu Mukombwe just south of Mutapa's metro district at the Battle of Mahungwe.
 When Mukombwe died in 1692, a succession crisis erupted.
 The Portuguese backed one successor and Dombo another.
 In support of his candidate, Changamire Dombo razed the Portuguese fair-town of Dembarare next to the Mutapa capital and slaughtered the Portuguese traders and their entire following.
 From 1692 until 1694, Mwenemutapa Nyakambira ruled Mutapa independently.
 Nyakambira was later killed in battle with the Portuguese who then placed Nyamaende Mhande on the throne as their puppet.

-In 1695, Changamire Dombo overran the gold-producing kingdom of Manyika and took his army east and destroyed the Portuguese fair-town of Masikwesi.
-This allowed him complete control of all gold-producing territory from Butwa to Manyika, supplanting Mutapa as the premier Shona kingdom in the region.
+In 1695, Dombo overran the gold-producing Kingdom of Manyika and took his army east and destroyed the Portuguese fair-town of Masikwesi.
+This gave him complete control of all gold-producing territory from Butwa to Manyika, supplanting Mutapa as the premier Shona Kingdom in the region.